 - what documents the LPA may need to make the application valid

-- ask for an assessment of whether there seems a reasonable chance of getting permission
+- whether there seems a reasonable chance of getting permission